securebitAsif/fabulous-jupiter-8f84d/about.md

 **My path of specialisation is** Electrical Engineering -> Information Technology -> Web technology -> Cloud Technology -> Big Data Security

-**Currently I am working on** enterprise scale telecommunication project as a security by design consultant.
+**Currently I am working on** enterprise scale telecommunication project as a security by design consultant at Vodafone Group on behalf of Cloudyrion GmbH.
 This includes
 - Development pipeline hardenings
 - Consulting in early development steps
 - Threat modeling and risk analysis on the complete solution